CoffeeCodeAndCreatine/developer_set_up/README.md

 ```bash
 git clone https://github.com/mbadolato/iTerm2-Color-Schemes.git
 ```
-Once you have this repo cloned, you can open the preferences of iterm, go to profiles and then colors, hit the drop down, select import and select the color theme of choice to import.
+Once you have this repo cloned, you can open the preferences of iterm, go to profiles and then colors, hit the dropdown, select import and select the color theme of choice to import.
 The correct files for iterm will be found at `iterm2-Color-Schemes/schemes`

 ### Step 6: Installing Python